 Securely sign online and invite others to sign

-Making a Maine Healthcare Power of Attorney
+FAQs about making a Maine Medical Power of Attorney

-A Maine Healthcare Power of Attorney is a legal document that grants someone else permission to make healthcare decisions for you, such as refusing or requesting a certain medical treatment or procedure, when you cannot do so.
+A Maine Medical Power of Attorney is a legal document that grants someone else permission to make healthcare decisions for you, such as refusing or requesting a certain medical treatment or procedure, when you cannot do so.

 The person granting control is called the "principal," and the person or entity gaining authority is called the "agent."
 Designed for residents of Maine, our Power of Attorney for health care is made for use in Cumberland County, York County, Penobscot County, and in all other parts of the state.
 All Maine Medical PoA forms from Rocket Lawyer can be completely personalized for your particular scenario.
 This official document provides proof to healthcare providers and other parties that your chosen representative can make choices for you.